Logo

 Title: PC 449, MP-54, Front, 1974

 Description: Here is the front side of a postal card that was published by Parlor Car Enterprises.
 Photo Credit: Aron Blum.
-Shown here (R to L) are Penn Central electrified passenger coach #449 and four more MP-54's whose road numbers are not recorded.
+Shown here (R to L) is Penn Central electrified passenger coach #449 and four more MP-54's whose road numbers are not recorded.
 In this context, they're parked in South Amboy, New Jersey, on 15 March 1974.

 Photo Date: 3/15/1974 Upload Date: 12/14/2022 11:09:39 PM